 In 2003 Fr.
 Ronald D. Hutchinson was named as the fifth and current pastor of Holy Redeemer Parish.
 In 2004 the church and sanctuary were renovated in addition kneelers were added to the pews and a suspended crucifix became a focal point of the sanctuary.
 2006 brought the completion of the Activity Center when the kitchen was installed.
 The Activity Center has become a place where the parish family gathers for hospitality, fellowship, and worship throughout the year.

 In April 2008 ground was broke and construction began on a new parish Nursery which was completed in August of 2008 and is now used by Holy Redeemer’s youngest parishioners at both Sunday Masses.
 Our Nursery also provides child care for our faith formation catechists as well as the many adult formation opportunities which are offered through out the year.
 Also in the summer of 2008 a prayer garden with the Stations of the Cross was constructed off the southwest corner of the parking lot with the help of our Knights of Columbus Council and their families.

-In July 2016 Bishop David Walkowiak installed our sixth and current Pastor Fr..
+In July 2016 Bishop David Walkowiak installed our sixth Pastor Fr..
 Roc Majalla SAC.